 Bold colors should extend from the walls and into bedding and accessories.
 Put away the Teenage Mutant Ninja Turtles® bedsheets and the My Little Ponies® throw rugs.
 Switch them with subtle geometric designs and bright colors.
 If the dresser still seems undersized for your taller teens, try and get some modern pieces with matte finishes.
-If anything, an uncluttered room with clean lines make any room seem more sophisticated.
-Even movie or band posters seem more grown up if they are hung with a frame around it.
+If anything, an uncluttered room with clean lines makes any room seem more sophisticated.
+Even movie or band posters seem more grown-up if they are hung with a frame around them.

 Upgrade the Window Treatments

-Plantation shutters can even mke an understated room seem more grown-up.
+Plantation shutters can even make an understated room seem more grown-up.